FacebookLinkedInTwitterEmail

 Licensure and Certification

 CRNAs need both national certification and state licensure to practice in the United States.
 For certification, prospective nurse anesthetists need a valid RN license and a COA-accredited DNP or DNAP to take the national certification exam.
-The requirements to maintain RN licensure varies, but some states require a specific number of practice hours and continuing education.
+The requirements to maintain RN licensure vary, but most states require a specific number of practice hours and continuing education.

-Passing the certification exam qualifies you for state licensure, for which you apply through your local nursing board.
+Passing the NCE qualifies you for state CRNA licensure, for which you apply through your state nursing board.
 To maintain certification and licensure, CRNAs must complete the Continued Professional Certification (CPC) program from the NBCRNA.
 This program features 100 continuing education credits every four years and an assessment every eight years.

 Working as a Nurse Anesthetist